Home Maintenance Checklist

 Replace Batteries in Smoke Detectors

 Smoke detectors are necessary to keep your home and family safe.
-While smoke and fire alarms will typically “chirp” if the batteries are running low, you should replace batteries anyway at least once a year to ensure they’re fresh.
+Smoke and fire alarms typically “chirp” if the batteries are running low, but you should replace them at least once a year to ensure they’re fresh.

-If you’ve lived in your home for more than ten years, consider replacing the smoke detector itself with a newer model.
-After a decade, it may be time to switch to a fresher and more up-to-date alarm in case of an emergency.
+If you’ve lived in your home for over 10 years, consider replacing the smoke detector itself with a newer model.

 Clean Your Roof and Gutters

-At least once a year, when the weather is good and you can safely access your gutter with a ladder, check for any clogs or leaks.
-You can purchase specialty tools that help you clean your downspouts to ensure they direct water away from your home’s foundation and roof.
+At least once a year, when the weather is good, and you can safely access your gutter with a ladder, check for any clogs or leaks.
+You can purchase specialty tools to help clean your downspouts to ensure they direct water away from your home’s foundation and roof.

 Seasonal Tasks